 Her projects explore alchemical and mathematical themes, transitional notions of space and object-body relations, as well as place-based making through a variety of jewellery-related forms.
-A feature of her work is a preoccupation with detail that manifests through her methods of making either in the folds of her paper forms or the surface textures of her metal objects.
+A feature of her work is a preoccupation with detail that manifests either in the folds of her paper forms or the surface textures of her metal objects.

 Her work has been selected for exhibitions in Australia, New Zealand, Japan, Korea, Singapore, England, Scotland, Germany, and the USA, and is held in private and public collections including the National Gallery of Australia and the Art Gallery of South Australia.
 She has had ten solo exhibitions at national venues and received numerous awards such as Australia Council Visual Art grants in 2002, 2006 and 2017, and an Australian Postgraduate Award in 2011 for PhD research at Art & Design, University of New South Wales in Sydney where she currently lectures in design.

 This project has been assisted by the Australian Government through the Australia Council,